Fefe Dobson: 2003–2008: Fefe Dobson and Sunday Love

-The track "As a Blonde" is covered on the Selena Gomez & the Scene debut album Kiss & Tell (2009).
-Sunday Love finally received a digital release on December 18, 2012.
+The track "As a Blonde" was covered on the Selena Gomez & the Scene album Kiss & Tell (2009).

 2009–2012: Joy

 On August 11, 2009, Dobson presented a showcase performance at the Mercury Lounge in New York City.
-In an interview at the showcase Dobson mused, "It's almost like when an animal is in a small cage, but when you let it out it's running around like crazy.
-That's how I feel when I'm onstage."

 Dobson performed during the 2009 MTV Video Music Awards weekend at The Fillmore New York at Irving Plaza on Friday night, September 11, at "A Concert with Fefe Dobson and Cobra Starship."
 She was also one of the judges for a competition for MTV's "VMA Best Breakout New York City Artist Award" that occurred at the same event.
 Dobson attended the 2009 MTV Video Music Awards held on September 13 in New York City at Radio City Music Hall.

-On Sunday, September 27, 2009, she performed "I Want You" at the finale of the second season of the Canadian Cable TV show The Next Star.
+On Sunday, September 27, 2009, she performed the promotional single "I Want You" at the finale of the second season of the Canadian Cable TV show The Next Star.

-Dobson's song, "I Want You" is in at least three versions of TV Spot ads for the movie Whip It.
-The 2009 film is the directorial debut of Drew Barrymore.
-The song was also used for television advertisements in 2010 for programs on the Style network.
+The song was used in promotion for the movie Whip It.
 She performed in Perth, Australia, at the One Movement Showcase Music Festival on October 17, 2009.

 Dobson was the headline performer for one of the National Breast Cancer Awareness Month events, a benefit concert held at the Hard Rock Cafe in Hollywood, CA on October 22, 2009.

-She performed at a 100 Day Countdown event to the Vancouver, British Columbia, Canada, 2010 Winter Olympics at the Canadian Embassy in Washington, D.C., USA on November 4, 2009.
-Six songs were heard but her energetic performance resulted in a clothing mishap.
-Dobson even incorporated the happening into her performance by ad-libbing, "I-I-I just split my pants and I don't care".
+She performed at a 100 Day Countdown event to the 2010 Winter Olympics at the Canadian Embassy in Washington, D.C., USA on November 4, 2009.

 Dobson performed on February 20, 2010, at Nathan Phillips Square in Toronto, Ontario, as part of CTV's national celebration of the 2010 Winter Olympics.
 She was one of the opening acts for The Barenaked Ladies in the all Canadian show.

-She participated in the Canadian All-Star Benefit Single For Haiti released under the collaboration name of Young Artists for Haiti.
-The song is a reworked version of K'naan's single "Wavin' Flag" and was released on March 12, 2010.
-Dobson is seen and heard in the official video at the recording studio as she lent her vocals.